redpelicans/farso/README.md

 ## vibe

-`endpoints` are useless without `mocks`, an endpoint will be associated with many vibes made of mocks:
+`endpoints` are useless without `vibe`, an endpoint will be associated with many vibes made of mocks:

 ```
 const personSchema = {